markzporter/distributed_systems_project/README.md

 ## Observability

 This project has some observability options.
 You can see some metrics on the processes at `0.0.0.0:8889` where a [Flower](https://flower.readthedocs.io/en/latest/index.html) app is running.
-You should also be able to see rainbow logs from your `make up` command for all the containers.
+You should also be able to see docker compose rainbow logs from your `make up` command for all the containers.

 ## Architecture